ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-15-ner-datasets.md

 - **Span Distinctiveness**
 - **Boundary Distinctiveness**

 In this blogpost, we'll characterize NER datasets using these metrics.
+We will also perform NER using standard techniques such as CRFs, LSTMs, and [spaCy's span categorizer (SpanCat)](https://spacy.io/api/spancategorizer)[^1] and observe how well their performance is affected by these characteristics.
+My goal is similar (or in some way, a reproduction) to Papay et al's work:
-We will also perform NER using standard techniques such as CRFs, LSTMs, and spaCy's SpanCat and observe how well their performance is affected by these characteristics.
-My goal is similar (or in some way, a reproduction) to Papay et al's work: **create a general decision framework to identify which technique works best given a particular dataset.**
+**create a general decision framework to identify which technique works best given a particular dataset.**